amillerb/fta-liftandshift-dcmigration/doc/importing-template.md

 ![change-process-1](/png/change-process-1.png)

-14. Go to the project > Boards > Backlogs and change the type of each item properly:
+14. Go to the Project > Boards > Backlogs and change the type of each item properly:

 ![change-type](/png/change-type.png)